cognitedata/reveal/bin/README.md

 ## Environment Variables

 As an alternative to command options, you can use environment variables with the `LOCIZE` prefix.
-For example, instead of passing `--project-id` option, you can set an environment variable with the name `LOCIZE_PROJECT_ID`.
+For example, instead of passing `--projectId` option, you can set an environment variable with the name `LOCIZE_PROJECT_ID`.